osxzxso/directory-visualizer/README.md

 6. **Integration with Git**: Show the Git status of each file and directory in the tree map.
 7. **Filtering Options**: Filter the tree map by file type, size, date, Git status, etc.
 8. **Bulk Add/Remove Exclusions**: Add or remove exclusions in bulk.
-9. **Improved Color Selection**: More color options and the ability to assign colors to specific directories or files.
+9. **Improved Color Selection**: More color options and the ability to assign colors to specific directories, files, or file types.
+10. **Persistent Workspace Settings**: Allow for unique persistent settings for each workspace.
+11. **Common Colors/Exclusions**: Create color schemes and exclusion sets that can be applied/added to any workspace with a single click.

 CURRENT VERSION - 1.0.0
 -----------------------